fossas/fossa-cli/README.md

 **WARNING:** This tool is in alpha and is being actively developed.
 There may be breaking changes.

 `fossa` is a tool that interrogates your environment and build to discover the dependencies getting included in your code.
-With one command, you can generate dependency reports and license notices across over many build systems.
+With one command, you can generate dependency reports and license notices across many build systems.

+**Features:**

+- Supports over 20+ build systems (npm, golang, maven, etc...)
+- Supports monoliths; auto-detects and configures for multiple builds and modules in one codebase
+- Fast and portable; a single cross-platform binary you can drop into CI builds and test your dependencies live
+- Integrates with https://fossa.io for metadata and license auditing across open source packages

 ## Installation